-Massive construction continues at the Bobby Jones Golf Course in the Haynes Manor neighborhood of Buckhead.
+Massive construction continues at the Bobby Jones Golf Course which connects the Haynes Manor and Collier Hills neighborhoods in Buckhead.
 Bulldozers and backhoes rumble across the sprawling property, kicking up dust and busily moving from one end of the lot to the other.
 Tall trees dot the now barren grounds, and a tepid lake reflects the hot sun back towards the sky.
 Beyond, the city gleams with promise.

 The Bobby Jones Golf Course is slowly coming back to life.
 Initially built in 1932 to honor the late Bobby Jones, a golf legend and Atlanta native, over the years some of the features such as the grand clubhouse had fallen into a state of disrepair.
 It is thanks to the devotion and vision of Marty Elgison, the Bobby Jones Golf Course Foundation President and longtime attorney for the Jones family that the site is currently undergoing unprecedented construction.